Skip to content

 Webhook Payload Schemas

-Payload structure, example payloads, and HMAC signature verification for Vivreal webhooks
+Payload structure, example payloads, HTTP headers, and HMAC signature verification for Vivreal webhooks

 intermediate8 min readFor developers